 In fact, rumors of a Surface Pro 5 release date have been floating around the internet since the current model was launched onto store shelves.
-The keyword there is "rumors", as none of those reported are citing trustworthy sources, if any at all.
+The keyword there is "rumors", however, as very few of those reports are citing trustworthy sources.

 That goes without mentioning folks clamoring across message boards, like Reddit, for their most desired features and improvements.
 (Can you guess the most popular one?
 It rhymes with "flattery.")